Green Oceanside Wedding: Zero Waste Wedding Tips

 Did you know that Oceanside is on the Road to Zero Waste with a goal of reaching a 75-90% diversion/recycling rate by 2020?
 If you’re passionate about the environment, here are ways to make your wedding more eco-friendly in Oceanside.

 Choose invitations made from recycled paper and select vegetable base dyes.
-Reduce the amount of paper you use and ditch the inner envelope and have your guests RSVP online.
+Reduce the amount of paper you use and ditch the inner envelope by having your guests RSVP online.
 Of course, you could send out evites if you’re not worried about the etiquette police.
-Check out Designs by Lenila‘s invitations that are created from recycled and eco friendly paper and materials: 100% recycled cardstock, spun palm tree fibers for the envelope, and the handmade mulberry paper made from the bark of the Saa Tree in Thailand.

 Centerpieces and Decorations

 Visit your local resale shop and find fun mismatched vases, jars, and tins to hold flowers that are currently in-season and purchased from your local organic grower.
 Avoid over Pinteresting your wedding and leave out items like fabric pennants (unless made from scrap material) and disposable tulle.
-Balloons should be avoided at all cost. #balloonsblow
+Absolutely NO Balloons. #balloonsblow

 No Disposable Anything